 1. Establish the Cause.

-As practitioners we want to look at every bodily system and determine the underlying factor to the disease.
-We review a variety of health aspects e.g. lifestyle, diet, stressors, genetics, traumatic events, digestion, emotional aspects, environmental wellness, occupation, and quality of life amongst others.
-This gives us vital information to restore the missing pieces and solve the health puzzle (Ref.1)
+As practitioners, we want to look at every bodily system and determine the underlying factor to the disease.
+We review various health aspects, e.g. lifestyle, diet, stressors, genetics, traumatic events, digestion, emotional aspects, environmental wellness, occupation, and quality of life, amongst others.
+This gives us vital information to restore the missing pieces and solve the health puzzle (1)

 2. Stimulate the body’s own healing.